LaunchCodeEducation/lchs/src/chapters/databases/more-db-practice.rst

 Delete Data
 -----------

-Code along with the following video to practice removing rows from a table, or deleting an entire table from the database.
+Code along with the following video to practice removing rows from a table.
+Also learn how to delete an entire table from the database.

 .. raw:: html